 It is surprisingly easy to get from Milan to Cinque Terre, Italy.
 Here’s everything you need to know to plan your visit.

 Cinque Terre is a series of five Italian coastal towns known for their scenic buildings and postcard-worthy views.
-It’s such a popular place that they’re considering restricting visitors in the near future.
+It’s on everyone’s Europe bucket list and is such a popular place that they’re considering restricting visitors in the near future.
 This means that if you’re in Milan and have the opportunity, you should take advantage and visit Cinque Terre while you can.

 You don’t need a tour guide; you can visit Cinque Terre on your own.
 Here’s everything you need to know to get from Milan to Cinque Terre with ease.